How does longer temporal context enhance multimodal narrative video processing in the brain?: Experiments

 \textbf{Train-test setup.} We build encoding models where the train and test sets are totally disjoint and the model cannot use any clock relationships from the training data during inference.
 To be completely clear: independent encoding models are trained for each subject using data concatenated from two movies (11017 TRs).
 The test set consisted only of data from the \textit{``Life'' movie} (2028 TRs).
 Thus, there is no possibility of any information leakage during inference on the test set.
 Hyper-parameter settings are in Appendix~\ref{app:TrainingDetails}.

 \textbf{Evaluation metrics.} We evaluate our models using Pearson Correlation (PC), which is a standard metric to evaluate brain alignment \citep{jain2018incorporating,schrimpf2021neural,goldstein2022shared}.
 Let TR be the number of time repetitions in the test set.
 Let $Y=\{Y_i\}_{i=1}^{TR}$ and $\hat{Y}=\{\hat{Y}_i\}_{i=1}^{TR}$ denote the actual and predicted value vectors for a single voxel, respectively.
 Thus, $Y$ and $\hat{Y}~\in \mathbb{R}^{TR}$.
-We use PC to compute the correlation function, $corr(Y, \hat{Y})$.
-The final measure of a model's performance is obtained by calculating Pearson's correlation between the model's predictions and neural recordings.
+PC is then computed as correlation between the model's predictions $\hat{Y}$ and neural recordings $Y$.
 To quantify the model predictions, the resulting model prediction correlations are divided by the estimated cross-subject prediction accuracy; and averaged across voxels, regions, and participants, resulting in a standardized measure of performance referred to as normalized brain alignment.
-To calculate \emph{normalized alignment}, we select voxels with cross-subject prediction accuracy $\ge$ 0.05.
+To calculate \emph{normalized alignment}, we select voxels with cross-subject prediction accuracy $\ge$ 0.05, in line with previous works~\citep{popham2021visual,la2022feature}.